trytouca/trytouca/docs/docs/sdk/python/main-api.md

 ```

 Touca data capturing functions remain no-op in production environments.
 They are
-only activated when running in the context of a `touca.workflow` function call.
+only activated when running in the context of a `@touca.Workflow` test function.

-## Describing Performance
+## Describing the Performance

 Just as we can capture values of variables to describe the behavior of different
 parts of our software, we can capture the runtime of different functions to
 describe their performance.

-Touca can notify us when future changes to our implementation result in
+Touca can notify us when future changes to our
-significantly changes in the measured runtime values.
+implementation result in significant changes in the measured runtime values.

 ```py
 touca.start_timer("find_student")